shostakm21/FeOB_Microbes_Shipwreck_2021/doc/README.md

-# FeOB Data Analysis Using dada2 Pipeline in RStudio
+# FeOB Data Analysis Using RStudio

 Load all necessary packages:
 ```{r}